 Some of the factors to consider when considering the most appropriate tools and the best practices for the development of rolling forecasts are:

 • Whilst the use of Excel as a delivery mechanism may be appropriate it should be used as a window on the data which is stored in a structured controlled environment.
 For example, SAP EPM 10 includes the facility to report live from the Microsoft Office Suite.
 This allows the use of familiar tools alongside the controlled data of an application environment.

 • By structuring the data appropriately we can process it in a consistent way and report on it flexibly.
 The selected tools, together with the right implementation advice, should encourage and facilitate the appropriate structure.

-• Control includes the ability the ability to secure access to the data as well as controlling submission and locking of data.
-You should expect to have this delivered as standard, but easily configured, application functionality.
+• Control includes the ability to secure access to the data as well as controlling submission and locking of data.
+You should expect to have this delivered as standard but easily configured application functionality.

 • Driver based forecasting, with the ability to report on driver values, gives greater transparency on how the forecast was developed.